When and How To Drop a Pump Session Without Affecting Supply

 If you’re considering dropping a pump session, here are some things you need to know.

-What Does It Mean To Drop a Pump Session?
+What It Means To Drop a Pump Session

 Dropping a pump session means adjusting your pumping routine so that you pump fewer times in a 24-hour period.